What is TRIR?

 What is the difference between TRIF and DART?

-As their names suggest, the total recordable incident rate is the number of incidents that occurred – which may or may not be the same as the total days away from work.
-Both the TRIF and DART are important factors to consider because it allows you to see the difference between your incidents and days restricted.
+As their names suggest, the total recordable incident rate is the number of incidents that occurred.
+This may or may not be the same as the total days away from work.

-Using the two examples provided above, if you had a TRIF of 3 and a DART of 2, you could conclude that two-thirds (or 66 per cent) of your workplace injuries lead to time away from work for your employees.
+If we use the two examples from this post and you had a TRIF of 3 and a DART of 2, you could conclude that 2/3 (66%) of your workplace injuries lead to time off for recovery.